aws-samples/aws-glue-samples/GlueCustomConnectors/development/Spark/glue-3.0/README.md

 #### 1-2.
 Implement the data source representation  `Table` with mix-in `SupporsRead` and `SupportsWrite`

-You can read/write functionalities to your connector by mix-in `SupportsRead` and `SupportsWrite` for the implementation of the `Table` interface.
+You can add read/write functionalities to your connector by mix-in `SupportsRead` and `SupportsWrite` for the implementation of the `Table` interface.
 In addition to these functionalities, you need to set the capabilities of your connectors such as read-only, write-only or both by specifying the `TableCapability` enumerations to the  `capabilities` method.

 In this example, the connector supports batch-read and batch-write, not streaming data source.